 Why is it that some people lose weight when initially stressed and others gain weight when chronically stressed?

-Initially cortisol can cause weight loss as it signals for the breakdown of muscle and fat tissue to raise blood glucose BUT when cortisol levels remain high it causes insulin to be elevated above normal.
+Initially, cortisol can cause weight loss as it signals for the breakdown of muscle and fat tissue to raise blood glucose.
+BUT when cortisol levels remain high, it causes insulin to be elevated above normal.

-As you can see everything is connected in the body and these common food sensitivities cause inflammation and weight gain as a result of cortisol consistently stimulating elevated insulin levels that keep the body in fat storage mode.
+As you can see, everything is connected in the body.
+These common food sensitivities cause inflammation and weight gain as a result of cortisol consistently stimulating elevated insulin levels that keep the body in fat storage mode.

-Common food sensitivity symptoms include headaches, bloating, skin rashes, runny nose, cough, stomach ache, irritable bowel, puffiness and an inability to lose weight.
+Common food sensitivity symptoms include headaches, bloating, skin rashes, runny nose, cough, stomach ache, irritable bowel, puffiness, and an inability to lose weight.

 Losing weight is not as simple as counting calories.
-Ditching the refined sugar and common food sensitivities including, dairy, soy and gluten is a must for anyone wanting to lose weight without counting calories.
-If you are ready to lose weight for good sign up for my free weight loss challenge cheat sheet here.
+Ditching common food sensitivities, including dairy, soy, and gluten is a must for anyone wanting to lose weight without counting calories.
+If you want to find out your food sensitivities I recommend bioresonance food intolerance testing to get started.